awsdocs/amazon-ses-developer-guide/doc-source/sending-authorization-identity-owner-tasks-policy.md

-# Creating a Policy for Amazon SES Sending Authorization<a name="sending-authorization-identity-owner-tasks-policy"></a>
+# Creating a policy for Amazon SES sending authorization<a name="sending-authorization-identity-owner-tasks-policy"></a>

 To authorize a delegate sender to send emails using an email address or domain \(an *identity*\) that you own, you create a sending authorization policy, and then attach that policy to the identity\.
 An identity can have zero, one, or many policies\.
 However, a single policy can only be associated with a single identity\.

 You can create a sending authorization policy in the following ways:
-+ **By using the Policy Generator** – You can create a simple policy by using the Policy Generator in the Amazon SES console\.
++ **By using the policy generator** – You can create a simple policy by using the policy generator in the Amazon SES console\.
 In addition to specifying who can send the emails, you can constrain the email\-sending with conditions based on the time and date range in which emails can be sent, the "From" address, the "From" display name, the address to which bounces and complaints are sent, the recipient addresses, and the source IP\.
-You might also want to use the Policy Generator to create the structure of a simple policy and then customize it later by editing the policy\.
+You might also want to use the policy generator to create the structure of a simple policy and then customize it later by editing the policy\.
-+ **By creating a Custom Policy** – If you want to include more advanced conditions or use an AWS service as the principal, you can create a custom policy and attach it to the identity by using the Amazon SES console or the Amazon SES API\.
++ **By creating a custom policy** – If you want to include more advanced conditions or use an AWS service as the principal, you can create a custom policy and attach it to the identity by using the Amazon SES console or the Amazon SES API\.

 This topic describes both methods\.